 As I will be moving out on my own soon, I thought I would create a post to help me get my thoughts and ideas in order for what I would like.
 I enjoy the English cottage style of home, and would love to add darker witchy elements to it, but while I am planning on living in a cottage, there are not many in my country that are affordable and that offer the garden space which I would require.

-So the first step, I believe, in home decoration of any kind is to write a list of all the things you wish your home to be.
-For me that means a home that reflects my love of the morbid, my love of nature, my love of the occult and my love of anything particularly pretty and weird.
-My home needs to reflect my personality, my tastes and interests, and most of all it must be a place where I feel safe and “at home”, as for a Taurean, security is as important as being surrounded by pretty things.
+The first step in home decoration of any kind is to write a list of all the things you wish your home to be.
+I want a home that reflects my love of the macabre, my love of nature, my love of the occult and my love of anything particularly pretty and weird.
+My home needs to reflect my personality, my tastes and interests, and most of all it must be a place where I feel safe and “at home”.

 I’m taking inspiration from anything spooky, kooky, witchy and of course affordably pretty.

 The next thing to be decided upon are colours and patterns, materials and price.
 My main accent colour is black, but I like Grey’s as a neutral tone.
 I like plenty of damask, thick non-sheen materials, and tafetta.
 I also like lacy patterns and arabesques, as well as traditionally Gothic architecture-inspired pieces like cast iron swirls, gargoyles and dragons.